-policies and/or procedures for communicating with parents and guardians about relevant safety, health and welfare policies and/or procedures.
+Evidence may include communication requirements with parents and guardians being included in relevant safety, health and welfare policies and/or procedures.

 The school has in place, and implements, policies and procedures for managing complaints and grievances from students, parents, caregivers and the community.